sharangdhar/ChessMate/README.md

 ### Instructions to run server from terminal ###

-1) Now, to run the python server, you need to type the following-
+1)  To run the python server, go to the chessmate directory and type the following command-

 python back/server.py